Giskard-AI/giskard/docs/giskard_hub/installation_hub/install_cloud/install_aws/index.md

 ## 5. Start the ML worker

-Giskard executes your model using a worker that runs the model directly in **your Python environment**, with all the dependencies required by your model.
+Giskard executes your model using a worker that runs the model directly in **your Python environment** (unmanaged) or **a Python environment created by Giskard Hub** (managed), with all the dependencies required by your model.
 You can either execute the ML worker:

 - From your **local notebook** within the kernel that contains all the dependencies of your model
 - From **Google Colab** within the kernel that contains all the dependencies of your model
-- Or from **your terminal** within the Python environment that contains all the dependencies of your model
+- From **your terminal** within the Python environment that contains all the dependencies of your model
+- Or let Giskard Hub create and manage an Python environment with all the dependencies of your model

 :::{note}
 If you plan to use LLM-assisted tests or transformations, don’t forget to set the ``OPENAI_API_KEY`` environment